insharahn/kwk-website/README.md

 This project was built to be inclusive and usable for as many people as possible.
 It includes:

-- Semantic HTML structure and hidden screen reader headings (`aria-labelledby`)
+- Semantic HTML structure and hidden screen reader headings
 - Descriptive ARIA labels for dynamic content and charts
 - Color palette chosen to be colorblind-friendly (based on Paul Tol’s Bright palette!)
 - Figcaptions, detailed axis labels, and data source notes for all charts